Maesla/Vehicle-Detection/writeup_template.md

 For me, the more problematic step is the window generation.
 With an accuracy of 99%, one could expect a much better result.
 If you take a car image and use the classifier, the result is pretty good.
 The problem is that it is very difficult that the window takes exactly this type of image.
 Normally, it gets only a part of the vehicle.
 Of course, a way to improve this is to increase the windows, but this has to two disadvantages:

 1. Performance.
 More windows mean more loops.
 2. False positive.
 More windows means more possibilities for false positives.

+Other very problematic issue is the parameter optimization.

+Right now, I am using 3 parameter.
+Frames, heatmap threshold and classifier threshold.
+Finding the right balance between this three parameter can be very difficult.